Chiral cavity-magnonic system for the unidirectional photon blockade: Model

 in which $\rho$ denotes the density matrix of the whole system and ${\cal D}[\hat x]\hat \rho = {{\hat x}^\dag }\hat x\hat \rho - 2\hat x\hat \rho {{\hat x}^\dag } + \hat \rho {{\hat x}^\dag }\hat x$.
 When the system approaches its steady state ${\rho }_s$, the numerical results of the second-order correlation function \cite{PhysRev.130.2529} can be expressed as

 Typically, ${g^{(2)}}(0) < 1$ characterizes photon antibunching with sub-Poissonian statistics, whereas ${g^{(2)}}(0) > 1$ corresponds to photon bunching with super-Poissonian statistics.
-In particular, the limit ${g^{(2)}}(0) \to 1$ signifies the occurrence of perfect photon blockade, where only a single photon can be excited in cavity $a$.
+In particular, the limit ${g^{(2)}}(0) \to 0$ signifies the occurrence of perfect photon blockade, where only a single photon can be excited in the CCW cavity mode $a$.

 Next, we discuss the optimal conditions for photon blockade in mode $a$.
 When ${C_{200}}$, the two-photon states are suppressed owing to quantum destructive interference between different transition pathways, resulting in a strong antibunching phenomenon, i.e. photon blockade.
 Therefore, by solving the numerator of Eq.~(\ref{ana}) to zero, the optimal condition can be obtained as